Clayton County Schools

 Clayton County Public Schools provides gifted services through a variety of models.

 At the elementary-school level, the most common model is a pull-out class called SCORE which meets one day each week.
-Not all schools have a large enough gifted population to assign a full-time gifted teacher.
-In those cases, a SCORE teacher may be shared among multiple schools.
+Most schools have a dedicated gifted resource teacher; however, there are six schools (as of the 2013-14 school year) that share a SCORE teacher with another school.

 In middle schools, gifted students are taught in advanced sections of core curriculum classes.
 In some schools, a gifted team may be able to offer advanced classes in several curriculum areas; in others, advanced classes may be limited to one area of the curriculum.